 Home to the University of Colorado, Boulder has been described as the "the city nestled between the mountains and reality."
 A recent study pegged it as the "happiest" city in America.
 You'll find out why when you stroll past the shops, cafes and street performers on the Pearl Street Mall, or take a hike on the city's 200 miles of trails.
 Nearby attractions include the National Center for Atmospheric Research with a museum on weather and global warming, and towering Eldorado Canyon State Park, one of the most famous technical climbing centers in America.
 Boulder is 27 miles from Denver on Hwy.
 36. More Info

 Rocky Mountain National Park www.nps.gov/romo

 Colorado's No. 1 attraction is 71 miles from Denver and offers an unforgettable trip into the heart of the Rocky Mountains.
 More than 350 miles of trails meander to valleys of wildflowers, thundering waterfalls, high alpine lakes and craggy, snowcapped peaks.
 Trail Ridge Road is the highest continuous highway in the world with panoramic views in all directions.
 See elk, moose and big horn sheep, while hawks and eagles circle overhead.
+National Geographic named Rocky Mountain National Park one of the top trips in the world in 2014.
 At the entrance to the park, the historic resort village of Estes Park offers shopping and dining.
 More Info